 Net neutrality activists predict that telecommunications companies will force a situation in which the $7 on-demand movies, available via your cable box, will end up being cheaper than a Netflix account, which would effectively put Netflix out of business.

-The Internet neutrality debate is in its nascent stages, but beginning to heat up.
-Last week, telecommunications giant Verizon Communications fired the game-starting gun by filing a legal action in the deregulation-friendly D.C.
-District Circuit Court, which, in the past, ruled against the FCC in favor of Comcast Communications.
+The Internet neutrality debate is in its nascent stages, but heating up.
+Last week, telecommunications giant Verizon Communications fired the starting gun by filing a legal action in the deregulation-friendly D.C.
+District Circuit Court.

-Over the next two years, expect to hear a lot of lobbying from both camps; keep abreast of the topic, because Net neutrality is an issue which could alter the way average citizens access and interact on the Web.
+Over the next two years, expect to hear a lot of lobbying from both camps.
+And be sure to keep abreast of the topic, because Net Neutrality is an issue which could alter the way average citizens access the Web.

-If you are looking for Net neutrality legal advice, be sure to consult an attorney who is well versed in both regulatory law and technology.
-A good Internet lawyer usually meets both of these criteria.
+If you are looking for Net neutrality legal advice, be sure to consult an attorney well versed in both regulatory law and technology.

 Why Verizon Filed Their Net Neutrality Lawsuit In A DC Appeals Court

-Verizon’s decision to file its challenge in the U.S. Court of Appeals for the District of Columbia is anything but random.
-This is the very same appeals court that sided with communications giant Comcast against the FCC in a case regarding discrimination against network traffic.
-Verizon chose to file in this particular court in the hopes of enjoying an advantage in its uphill legal challenge.
+Verizon’s decision to file in the U.S. Court of Appeals for the District of Columbia is anything but random.
+A bench with a corporate-friendly reputation, it’s the same court that sided with communications giant Comcast, against the FCC, in a network traffic discrimination case.

 FCC Powers Anchor Net Neutrality Debate